C3-Protocol/NFT-standards/README.md

 PS: The controller of the nft container can be set as a black hole id to achieve the purpose of decentralization.

 Please comment, submit PRs, collaborate with us to build this standard.

+we will launch an NFT on dfinity according to this standard soon